waku-org/specs/standards/application/waku-api.md

         description: "The content topic for the message."
       payload:
         type: Uint8Array
-        description: "The message payload as bytes."
+        description: "The message data to be sent."
       ephemeral:
         type: bool
         default: false